jasons559/Company-Network-Design-and-Implementation-Lab/README.md

 <h2>Description</h2>
 <p>In this project, I designed an enterprise network for a trading floor support center.
 The network design connects six departments,across three floors within the buildng.
 Each floor consists of two departments, with 120 expected users per department.
-The goal of this project, was to design a hierarchical network model, to meet current business needs, as well as future expansion, incorporating redundancy at each layer.</p>
+The goal of this project, was to design a hierarchical network model to meet current business needs, and future expansion, while incorporating redundancy at each layer.</p>

-<b>Network components include:</b>6 multi-layer switches, 2 routers,and 2 ISPS.
+<b>Network components:</b>6 multi-layer switches, 2 routers,and 2 ISPS.

-<b>End devices include:</b>PCs, printers, laptops, and printers with wireless connection capabilitiies.
+<b>Additional devices:</b>PCs, printers, laptops, and tablets, with wireless connectivity.
+DNS, DHCP, and E-mail servers

 Configured basic settings for all intermediary and end devices, such as hostname assignment, password enabling, banner messaging, and IP domain lookup disabling.